Prince Victor of Thurn and Taxis: Life

 Prior to the marriage, Lida was reportedly said to possess $1 million in her own right.
 Following her marriage to Prince Victor, Lida announced that she and her husband would reside in Europe and she would never again return to the United States.

-Prince Victor of Thurn and Taxis was a son of the late Prince and Princess Egon, and a Hungarian citizen by virtue of his father having become naturalized in Hungary at the time of his marriage to a rich, already widowed Hungarian noblewoman, Viktoria Viktorina Edelspacher de Gyorok (1841-1895), the owner of Ečka castle.
+Prince Victor of Thurn and Taxis was a son of the late Prince and Princess Egon, and a Hungarian citizen by virtue of his father having become naturalized in Hungary at the time of his marriage to a wealthy, already widowed Hungarian noblewoman, Viktoria "Viktorine" Johanna Edelspacher de Gyorok (1841-1895), the owner of Ečka castle.
+As the last surviving member of her aristocratic lineage, which once owned Săvârșin Castle, his mother Viktoria was invested with an Order of the Starry Cross.

 Following the outbreak of World War I, Prince Victor was called to serve as an officer in the Austro-Hungarian Army causing Lida to return to the United States.
 Shortly before Lida was to sail to Europe to rejoin her husband in the Austrian Republic, Bernard Francis S. Gregory, known as "Count Gregory", filed a lawsuit against her for $50,000 in damages on 8 May 1920 in the New York Supreme Court alleging she had made false statements about him which had caused him to be "shunned by social circles" in New York City.
 Gregory received the order from Justice Robert Paul Lydon shortly after he learned from Lida's son Gerald Fitzgerald, Dr. Stewart Hastings, and Prince Herman of Saxe-Weimar that she was soon returning to Europe.